-The gas connection on the boiler is 1 1/2" for the 500 model and 2" for the 700/850 models.
+The gas connection on the boiler is 3/4".
 It is mandatory that this fitting is used for connection to a field fabricated drip leg as shown in the illustration per the National Fuel Gas Code.
 You must ensure that the entire gas line to the connection at the boiler is no smaller than the unit supplied connection.